 It's also incredibly inexpensive and super simple to make.
 The clay is air-dried so no need for baking, and it dries to a light weight, luminous, stone-like texture.
 It's perfect for kids and professional artists alike!
-The DIY cold porcelain recipes that we found online all called for glue or PVA which can contain dangerous chemicals like xylene and toluene, so instead, we have a simple recipe using only three natural ingredients.
+The DIY cold porcelain recipes that we found online all called for conventional glue or PVA which can contain dangerous chemicals and emit high VOCs, so instead, we have a simple recipe using only three natural ingredients.

 - 1 cup of baking soda

 - 1/2 cup of cornstarch

 - 3/4 cup of water

 - Natural Earth Pigments or Earth & Mineral Pigments

 Step 1: Mix the baking soda, cornstarch, and water in a pot or skillet and place on your stovetop over medium heat.